fire78625/AI_packing/README.md

 [Notice it used Linux command xxd, so need to execute in Linux-based environment]

-Afterwards, the needed inputs of training phase are binary executable(PE), .asm file, and .byte file [Notice that we assume your binary filename is like <xxx>.<extname>]
+Afterwards, the needed inputs of training phase are binary executable(PE), .asm file, and .byte file [Notice that we assume your binary filename is like xxx.extname]

 The outputs of training phase are 5 models whose file format is .pickle